-For the current year, Specialty reported third party net revenues of \$547.4 million, an increase of \$124.6 million, or 29.5%, from the prior year of \$422.8 million.

-The most significant contributor to Specialty revenues continues to be the EpiPen Auto-Injector, which is used in the treatment of severe allergic reactions, including anaphylaxis.
-The EpiPen Auto-Injector is the number one epinephrine auto-injector for the treatment of severe allergic reactions with more than 95% market share in the U.S. and more than 90% market share worldwide.
-Specialty realized increased sales of the EpiPen Auto-Injector as a result of favorable pricing and increased volume.
+For the current year, Specialty reported third party net revenues of \$800.2 million, an increase of \$252.8 million, or 46.2%, from the prior year period of \$547.4 million.
+The increase was principally the result of higher sales of the EPIPEN® Auto-Injector, which is used in the treatment of severe allergic reactions (anaphylaxis).
+The EPIPEN® Auto-Injector is the number one prescribed epinephrine auto-injector.
+The market continues to grow as awareness of the risk of anaphylaxis increases.